agenium-scale/nsimd/CONTRIBUTING.md

   + `CUDA`: no intrinsics is provided.
 - AMD
   + `ROCM`: no intrinsics is provided.
+- Intel oneAPI
+  + `ONEAPI`: no intrinsics is provided.

 First thing to do is to declare this new intrinsic to the generation system.
 A lot of work is done by the generation system such as generating all functions